 By Neville Goddard | April 19, 1969

-The following is a transcripture of a lecture.
+The following is a transcription of the lecture All That You Behold.

 All that you behold, though it appears without it is within, of which this world of mortality is but a shadow.

 If you will but enter a state in your imagination, and assume its truth, the outer world will respond to your assumption, for it is your shadow, forever bearing witness to your inner imaginal activity.

 Test yourself, and if you prove this to your own satisfaction you will come to the same conclusion the apostles did in the 13th chapter of the Book of Acts.
 Then you, too, will say: “I have found in David, the son of Jesse, a man after my heart who will do all my will.”
 If the world responds to your imaginal activity, is the world not David doing your will?
 If the Lord claimed that David always does his will, and you, by a simple imaginal act, command the outer world to respond – are you not the Lord?

 When you imagine something it is as though you struck a chord, and everything in sympathy with that chord responds to bear witness to the activity in you.
 If the world is the responding chord to what you are imagining, and David is a man after your own heart who will do all your will – is David not the outer world?
 This is not “will” as the world uses the word.
 You do not will something to be so, but imagine it and become inwardly convinced that it is so.
 And if, through your persistence, the world responds, you have not only found David, you have found the Lord as your own wonderful human imagination.

 In Hebrew thought, history consists of all the generations of men and their experiences fused into one grand whole.
 This concentrated time, into which all the generations are fused and from which they spring, is called “eternity.”
 In Ecclesiastes we are told that “God put eternity into the mind of man but so that man cannot find out what God has done from the beginning to the end.”
 Only in the end will you really know what God has put into your mind.